 June 16 – Early Cars & Classics (Pre-1942)

-A focus on family fun makes the event a wonderful way to celebrate Father’s Day weekend.
-A children’s activity area will include lawn games, face painting, Imagination Playground building blocks, and more.
-For the adults there will be food trucks, impromptu performances by the Dancing Duo, and vintage music.
-The Barnes Museum will display a portion of their collection of vintage hats.
-This rarely seen collection includes ladies’ and men’s hats from 1818-1973.
-The Klingberg History Museum will also be open during the event.
+A focus on family fun made the event a wonderful way to celebrate Father’s Day weekend.
+A children’s activity area included lawn games, face painting, Imagination Playground building blocks, and more.
+Impromptu performances by the Dancing Duo and vintage music livened up the event, while the Barnes Museum displayed a portion of their collection of vintage hats from 1818-1973.

 This event highlighted Klingberg’s Foster Care Program and partnered with Autism Families Connecticut to raise awareness of the challenges of living with autism and resources for children on the spectrum.

 Our next event is on Saturday, September 22nd.
 We will be returning to the modern day with a Concorso of super cars.
 Vintage cars will still have a place at the September Event as well, with the usual cutoff date of 1979.